SamirL/graphicsmagick-static/README.md

 ## Example Usage

-Returns the path of a statically linked ffmpeg binary on the local filesystem.
+Returns the path of a statically linked graphicsmagick on the local filesystem.

 ``` js
 var graphicsmagick = require('grpahicsmagick-static');